SamadritaBhattacharya/Tic-tac-Toe/README.md

 **TIC-TAC-TOE**

 This will create an interactive tic-tac-toe game .
-The main motive is to learn react while doing projects.
+The main motive is to learn React while doing projects.

 It uses the concept of state, component and props .